vickypandey14/Gemini-PHP/README.md

 4. Click on the "Generate Response" button.
 5. View the generated response.

+## API
+A new folder named `api` has been added, containing the `get-response.php` file.
+This file is responsible for handling requests to the Gemini API, generating responses based on user input.
+To use this API:

+1. Ensure the Gemini API key is set in `get-response.php`.
+2. Send a POST request with a JSON body containing the `text` field to receive a generated response.

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests with improvements, bug fixes, or new features.